Snowdonia Walking Guide

 The Snowdonia National Park is a great area for high level walks with plenty of choice terrain and scenery.
-However in periods poor weather there less at lower levels, something which needs to be considered if staying the more than few days.
+However in periods of poor weather there is less choice of routes at lower levels, something which needs to be considered if staying in the area for more than few days.

 The regional split is relatively straight forward with the individual mountain ranges falling into a series of logical groups.
 These have been loosely listed in a north to south direction to help those unfamiliar with the area to find their way around.